possibilities/dynamodb-crud/readme.md

 ### Queries

 Provided query builders emit queries that can be executed by the [operation helpers](#operations).
-It should be easy to create your own queries and/or higher order builders by manipulating the composite key path.
+You can create your own query builders and/or higher order builders by manipulating existing builder results.

 ##### `get()`